ishamittal18/new_project/README.md

-To calculate the area of a rectangle
+Python code to calculate the area of a rectangle